Kitten FAQ

 Can I show my kitten?

 We would be delighted to see our babies being shown.
-All of our kittens will be registered with the GCCF and, with the exception of variants (e.g. solid-colour or pointed Ocicats), can all be shown in GCCF shows.
-Our kittens can also, obviously, be shown in the new Pedigree Pet classes at GCCF shows, working towards Master Cat titles.
+All of our kittens will be registered with the GCCF and can be shown at GCCF shows.
+In the case of any Variants (e.g. self burmese pattern Asians or solid-colour Ocicats), these would have to be shown in the Pedigree Pet section, where cats work towards the Master Cat title, rather than Champion or Premier.
+This would also be the best place to show any cats with poorer show 'type'.
 The only thing we ask is that you keep us informed of your kitten's progress - we would love to hear how our babies are getting on.
 If you need any guidance or support in getting into showing, please get in touch and we will be delighted to help you, including lending you a 'show kit' for your first show.

 Do you sell kittens for breeding?